Velocidex/Training/modules/event_logs/review.md

   critical information.
 * Using automated tools to apply detection logic on event logs helps to quickly identify an incident.
-* Hunting the EVTX logs can reveal importantant but unrelated information.
+* Hunting the EVTX logs can reveal important but unrelated information.

 ---